statamic/v2-docs/content/collections/fieldtypes/taxonomy.md

 ---
 title: Taxonomy
+description: Attach Taxonomy Terms to your content.
 overview: >
   Allows you attach Taxonomy Terms to your content.
 Tagging, Categories, Colors, Flavors, you name it.
 Taxonomy all the things!
 image: 0c490534-470b-4255-a19a-29739fef10cf
 options:
   -